alanbrunoscience/generation-java-bootcamp/java-lessons/src/lesson17/exceptions/01_TryCatch&FinallyExplanation.md

 ---

-# ❓ Why Should We Handle Exceptions?
+## ❓ Why Should We Handle Exceptions?

 <br />

 Handling exceptions is crucial because it allows the program to **continue running even when an unexpected error occurs**.
-Without this handling, the program might terminate abruptly, leading to a poor user experience or data loss.
+Without this handling, the program may terminate abruptly, resulting in a poor user experience or data loss.

 <br />

-## Real-World Example:
+### Real-World Example:

 <br />